Micro-Masters/AI/README.md

 1. https://github.com/openai/baselines/blob/master/baselines/common/vec_env/subproc_vec_env.py
 2. https://github.com/simonmeister/pysc2-rl-agents/blob/master/rl/environment.py
 3. https://github.com/deepmind/pysc2/blob/master/pysc2/env/sc2_env.py
-4. other pysc2 git repos too, but above is the main one
+4. Other pysc2 git repos too, but above is the main one

 ### Our Map
 We tested and trained on a simplified map.
 This map has no buildings, fog